 - Attendance.
 Your top priority this semester should be maintaining your own health and safety and helping to protect the health and safety of others.
 If you have COVID-19 symptoms or otherwise believe you might have been exposed to the virus, please do not come to class.
 Any absences along these lines will be excused.
 If you are worried about attending class at any point due to concern for your own health, please let me know.
 If you are placed on a mandatory quarantine or in isolation for potential exposure to or contraction of COVID-19, please send me documentation.
-All students should complete the daily COVID-19 survey.
-Students who have symptoms of COVID-19 but are not officially quarantined or isolated should complete the daily survey truthfully, contact Health Services for appropriate testing and treatment, and contact me to discuss any absence from class.

 - Mental health.
 Focusing on your mental health will be just as important as your physical health this semester.
 While this is always true, the circumstances likely present you with new and additional mental health challenges.
 Please do what you need to take care of yourself.
 Our class can be flexible in terms of deadlines and other course demands, so let me know what I can do to help and accommodate your needs.